I bet you’re wondering how you can pitch journalists to ensure your startup gets in the headlines.

 - Development: If the target content requires development, do you have in-house developers to build it out?
 Hiring outside developers for short projects can be very expensive so factor this into your decision.

 - Data mining: Some content-types (data analysis, studies, etc.) require scraping and analyzing large data sets.
-Unless you already have in-house expertise for it, I wouldn’t recommend pursuing this.
+Unless you already have in-house experts, I wouldn’t recommend pursuing this.

 The most successful content marketing teams usually have access to at least a designer and a content writer.

 If you follow the above, you would have a big list of content ideas from different sources.
-But how do you zero them down and refine them?
+But how do you zero in and refine them?

 1. Appeal to emotions